 By storing product in lanes, additional pallet positions can share the same aisle space and so amortize that cost.
 Should lanes be four pallets deep?
 Six?
 Ten?
 There are many issues to consider, but the most important one is effective utilization of space.
-For example, double-deep layout (lanes that are two pallet-positions deep) fits about 41% more pallet positions in the same floor area than does the single-deep layout of Figure 6.10; but is it a better layout?
+For example, double-deep layout (lanes that are two pallet-positions deep) fits about 41% more pallet positions in the same floor area than does single-deep layout in the example of Figure 6.3; but is it a better layout?
 Are enough of the additional pallet positions usefully engaged?
 There is a trade-off: The single-deep layout has eight aisles and provides 196 pallet storage locations, all of which are directly accessible, which means that they are available for reassignment as soon as the current pallet is shipped out.
 In contrast, the double-deep layout has only six aisles and provides 280 pallet storage locations-but only 140 of them are directly accessible.
 Moreover, the 140 that are directly accessible are not available for reuse until the interior pallet location in the same lane becomes available.
 So: Deeper lanes produce more pallet storage locations but they are of diminishing value.

 By pallet position we mean the floor space required to hold a pallet.
-This includes not only the footprint of the pallet but also any required gap between one pallet and an adjacent one (Figure 6.3).
+This includes not only the footprint of the pallet but also any required gap between one pallet and an adjacent one (Figure 6.4).
 Let the lanes be k pallet positions deep.
 Each lane requires aisle space at its head so that pallets can be inserted and removed.
 Let the aisle space in front of the pallet be of area a, measured in pallet positions.
 Then the total area charged to one lane is k + a/2 pallet positions.
 This area is the sum of space devoted to storage (k) and space that provides accessibility (a/2).

 In most warehouses a lane is dedicated entirely to a single sku to avoid double-handling pallets.
 This saves time but incurs a cost in space: When the first pallet is retrieved from a lane, that position is unoccupied but unavailable to other skus.
 The deeper the lane, the greater this cost.
-The first pallet position in a k-deep lane that holds uniformly moving product will be occupied only 1/k of the time, the second 2/k of the time, and so on (Figure 6.3).
-This waste is called honeycombing.
-Deeper lanes are more susceptible to honeycombing; but shallow lanes use more space for accessibility.
+The first pallet position in a k-deep lane that holds uniformly moving product will be occupied only 1/k of the time, the second 2/k of